Celebrate baby’s first Christmas with this adorable handmade baby bottle ornament! This unique photo ornament will be a treasured keepsake!

 My four year old loves her baby bottle ornament and has been carrying it around with her everywhere!

-For your convenience in re-creating our baby bottle photo ornament, I’ve provided shop-able ad links to some of the products used; disclosure policy available here.
+For your convenience in re-creating this craft, I’ve provided shop-able ad links to some of the products used; disclosure policy available here.

-TIP: The bottle we used is the Evenflo Wide Neck Baby Bottle.
+- We used a wide-neck style bottle.
 Since it has a wide opening, it was easy to slip the baby photo inside.
 It is also light enough to hang on the tree without pulling branches down.

-If your photo does not wrap all the way around the inside of the bottle, fill the middle of the bottle with crumpled tissue paper.
+- If your photo does not wrap all the way around the inside of the bottle, fill the middle of the bottle with crumpled tissue paper to help keep it in place.

 - Glue gun